WPPN 02/21: Reserving contracts with businesses with a public service mission

 3.2 Regulation 77 Reserved contracts for specific services

-Regulation 77 allows contract award procedures for certain services contracts to be reserved to organisations with a public service mission focused on the delivery of certain essential social, health and educational services, provided that the contract does not exceed a maximum duration of 3 years and provided that the contracting authority has not awarded a similar contract to that organisation in the previous 3 years.
+Regulation 77 allows contract award procedures for certain services contracts to be reserved to organisations with a public service mission focused on the delivery of certain essential social, health and educational services, provided that the contract does not exceed a maximum duration of 3 years and provided that the WPS body has not awarded a similar contract to that organisation in the previous 3 years.
 Annex 3 provides more detailed guidance in relation to this.

 3.3 The benefits of reserving contracts

 It should be remembered that supported businesses eligible to bid for reserved contracts under Regulation 20 and those social businesses eligible to bid for contracts under Regulation 77, like any other business, function in competitive markets, selling their goods and services to consumers, the public sector and to other businesses.
 It should not be assumed that they will be uncompetitive or unable to meet quality or service delivery requirements.
 Consequently, ‘reserving’ a contract does not mean specifications, selection or award criteria should be ‘relaxed’ from those that would be used to ensure the WPS body’s requirements are met in an open competition.

 Pre market engagement, using the provisions of Regulation 40 of the Public Contracts Regulations 2015, would likely provide additional assurance of value for money prior to commencing a reserved contracting procurement procedure.
 This could include seeking advice from independent experts or from market participants, including, where relevant, supported businesses themselves.